dotansimha/graphql-code-generator/docs/plugins/java.md

 title: Java
 ---

-The `java` plugin generates Java `classes` for for Enums and Input types.
+The `java` plugin generates Java `classes` for Enums and Input types.

 It works with `graphql-java` library.